Skip to main content

 What FRAC groups should I rotate for lawn fungicide?

-For cool-season lawns on Long Island, rotate between FRAC Group 11 (azoxystrobin), FRAC Group 3 (propiconazole), FRAC Group 1 (thiophanate-methyl), and FRAC Group M5 (chlorothalonil).
-Never apply the same FRAC group more than twice consecutively.
-This 4-group rotation covers brown patch, dollar spot, red thread, summer patch, and most other common turf diseases while preventing fungicide resistance.
+For cool-season lawns on Long Island, rotate FRAC Group 3 (propiconazole), FRAC Group 11 (azoxystrobin), FRAC Group 1 (thiophanate-methyl), and FRAC Group 19 (polyoxin D), in that order.
+Never apply the same FRAC group twice in a row.
+This 3-11-1-19 rotation is the strongest mix of modes of action still legal on Long Island, covering brown patch, dollar spot, red thread, summer patch, and most common turf diseases while preventing resistance.
+The premium SDHI fungicides like Xzemplar are prohibited for use in Nassau and Suffolk Counties.

 When should I start applying fungicide on Long Island?

-Start your preventive fungicide program in late May when growing degree days reach approximately 500 GDD50, which is when dollar spot and summer patch infections begin on Long Island.
+Start your preventive program in late May when growing degree days reach about 500 GDD50, which is when dollar spot and red thread first appear on Long Island.
 This typically falls in the last week of May.
-Your first application should be azoxystrobin (FRAC 11) at 0.38 fl oz per 1,000 sq ft mixed in 2 gallons of water.
-Continue rotating every 3 weeks through August.
+Your first application is propiconazole (FRAC 3) at 1.0 fl oz per 1,000 sq ft in 2 gallons of water, the best early-season tool for dollar spot.
+Continue rotating every 21 days through August.

 Is liquid fungicide better than granular for lawns?